Cameo is a lightweight middleware providing services to write distributed applications running on any platform and language.

 - Use the console to stop the execution of App1.

-- The application is stopping and stops App2.
+- App1 is stopping and stops App2.

 Notice that the interaction between App1 and App2 is made using the API.
-This example shows the interactions possible between the applications: start, stop, synchronize, communicate.
+This example shows the possible interactions between the applications: start, stop, synchronize, communicate.

 - First example